-The Justice Centre represents journalist Andrew Lawton and True North Centre for Public Policy (True North) as they continue their challenge of the federal Leaders’ Debates Commission’s last-minute decision to deny True North its media accreditation for the election debate last October.
-The Commission informed True North and Mr. Lawton on Friday October 4, 2019, that he could not attend the media scrum following the leaders’ election debate on Monday October 7th, allegedly because True North was engaged in “advocacy.”
+The Justice Centre represented journalist Andrew Lawton and True North Centre for Public Policy (True North) as they continued their challenge of the federal Leaders’ Debates Commission’s last-minute decision to deny True North its media accreditation for the election debate in October of 2019.
+The Commission informed True North and Mr. Lawton on Friday October 4th that he could not attend the media scrum following the leaders’ election debate on Monday October 7th, allegedly because True North was engaged in “advocacy.”

 This term was not defined and was arbitrary in nature since the Commission approved other media outlets that declare themselves to be advocates.
 In fact, on the Toronto Star’s own website, it states that the Star has “an ongoing commitment to investigating and advocating for social and economic justice.”
 Mr. Lawton and True North applied for an emergency court order on the afternoon of the debate, and were granted the right to attend as members of the press.

 Justice Russel Zinn of the Federal Court of Canada, in detailed written reasons released the following month, described the Commission’s decision as “lacking in discernible rationality and logic” and “neither justified nor intelligible.”
 Although the Debates Commission initially filed a Notice of Appeal of the Order, it withdrew the appeal after reviewing Justice Zinn’s reasons.